 Within the stainless steel shell of an aftermarket catalytic converter lies a substrate that's coated with a combination of platinum, palladium, and sometimes rhodium.
 These three chemicals are frequently called precious, or noble, metals.
 Typically, oxidation converters are loaded with platinum and palladium.
 Three-way and three-way-plus converters are loaded with platinum, palladium, and rhodium.

-Hot exhaust gases containing the "terrible trio" (carbon monoxide, oxides of nitrogen and hydrocarbons) of pollutants travel through the exhaust pipe and eventually come in contact with the precious metals that are loaded on the converter's substrate.
+Hot exhaust gases containing the pollutants, carbon monoxide, oxides of nitrogen and hydrocarbons, travel through the exhaust pipe and eventually come in contact with the precious metals that are loaded on the converter's substrate.
 The substrate is a honeycomb of small ceramic passageways.